allentown521/saladict-desktop-docs/vitepress/en/docs/install.md

 :::warning Troubleshooting

-- "pot" can’t be opened because the developer cannot be verified.
+- "Saladict" can't be opened because the developer cannot be verified.

-  Click the `Cancel` button, then go to the `Settings -> Privacy & Security` page, click the `Still Open` button, and then click the `Open` button in the pop-up window.
-After that, there will be no more pop-up warnings when opening Saladict.
+  Click the `Cancel` button, then go to `Settings -> Privacy & Security`, click the `Still Open` button, and then click `Open` in the pop-up window.
+After this, there will be no more warning prompts when opening Saladict.

-- If you cannot find the above options in `Privacy & Security`, or get error prompts such as broken files with Apple Silicon machines.
-Open `Terminal.app` and enter the following command (you may need to enter a password halfway through), then restart pot:
+- If you cannot find these options in `Privacy & Security`, or get error prompts about broken files on Apple Silicon machines, open `Terminal.app` and enter this command (you may need to enter your password), then restart Saladict:

   ```bash
   sudo xattr -d com.apple.quarantine /Applications/Saladict.app